Sai-10z/DiseaseSense/README.md

 cd app
 ```

----

 ## 5️⃣ Start the Development Server

 ```bash
 python manage.py runserver
 ```

----

 ## 6️⃣ Open the Application

-Visit the following URL in your browser:
+Open your browser and visit:

 ```text
 http://127.0.0.1:8000/
 ```

-The DiseaseSense web application should now be running locally.
+The application should now be running locally.

 ---